wessenstam/Temp_Workshops/info/clusterinfo.rst

 Cluster Assignments
 +++++++++++++++++++

-Your Nutanix Host will provide you with the needed parameters to access tyou custer.
+Your Nutanix Host will provide you with the needed parameters to access your cluster.

 .. raw:: html